STAR exemption program

 How to reapply

-Residents of New York City or Nassau County, see the information at the bottom of this page.
+Residents of New York City or Nassau County (except for Glen Cove residents), see the information at the bottom of this page.

-Note: These instructions apply only to homeowners with existing STAR exemptions who need to reapply.
-New STAR applicants will register for the STAR credit rather than the STAR exemption.
+Note: These instructions apply only to homeowners with existing STAR exemptions who need to reapply in order to reinstate their exemption or to upgrade to Enhanced STAR.
+New homeowners or first-time STAR applicants must register for the STAR credit instead.
 See Register for the STAR credit to learn more.

 - Provide your assessor with a copy of your income tax return for the appropriate income tax year.